 2.1.
 APPLICATION OF DESIGN THINKING

-Design thinking process have been applied on our approach to find a solution to our problem statement.
-The preliminary survey was conducted to research the pain points of the problem.
+A preliminary survey has been conducted to research the pain points of the problem.

-PRELIMINARY SURVEY

-A survey was carried out towards the general public.
-The survey was conducted to gather information on the potential interest in our product and to gauge public opinion on the issues faced by deaf people.
-The results from the survey are summarised in Fig 5.1.1 to Fig 5.1.8.
+The survey was carried out towards the general public to gather information on the potential interest in our product and to gauge public opinion on the issues faced by deaf people.
+The results from the survey are summarised in Fig 2.1.1 to Fig 2.1.7.